arcus/education_modules/sql_basics/sql_basics.md

 ### Dealing with Null Values

-Like many programing languages, **SQL** deals with "blank" values in a very specific way.
+Like many programming languages, **SQL** deals with "blank" values in a very specific way.

 **SQL** uses the concept of **null** to represent "blank" row values.